Classical Electrodynamics of Extended Bodies: Completing the Stress-Energy Tensor

-Requiring this to be zero for arbitrary $\xi^\mu$ yields exactly the equations of motion we already found in Eq.~\ref{genEqsOfMotion} from conservation of the stress-energy tensor.
+As a simple example, consider if we use Eq.~\ref{matterLagrangian} as our matter Lagrangian, which using the principle of least action results in the fields equations (varying $A_\mu$) of Eq.~\ref{fieldEqnsFromA}.
+Using those field equations as $B^\mu$ in Eq.~\ref{diffeoAEq}, one obtains

-This redundancy between momentum-energy conservation arising from the $\delta g_{\mu\nu}$ variation, and the $\delta f^{\mu\nu}$ variation, is no accident.
-The variation of any scalar density due to arbitrary infinitesimal diffeomorphisms is a total derivative, zero for our purposes:
+Requiring this to be zero for arbitrary $\xi_A^\mu$ leads exactly to the conservation of energy-momentum from the stress-energy tensor derived from $\frac{\partial \mathcal{L}}{\partial g_{\mu\nu}}$!
+We arrived at energy-momentum conservation without varying the metric to find $T^{\mu\nu}$ and taking its divergence; we never varied the metric at all.

-Therefore, {\em any} Lagrangian is invariant against infinitesimal diffeomorphisms (as long as they are zero at infinity).
-Since it is a mathematical identity, it is unhelpful in developing theories.
-However, if we impose as a theoretical principle, that the Lagrangian be invariant to variations in each field separately, where each variation is due to arbitrary infinitesimal diffeomorphisms, that can be used to develop theories.
-For a manifold with one vector field and the metric, once the variation of the metric or the field due to diffeomorphisms is required to be zero, the other follows immediately by Eq.~\ref{diffeoScalarZero}; they are redundant.
+This redundancy between energy-momentum conservation arising from the $\overline{\delta} g_{\mu\nu}$ variation, and the $\overline{\delta} A_\mu$ variation, is no coincidence.
+The variation of {\em any} scalar density (such as a Lagrangian density) due to an arbitrary infinitesimal diffeomorphism is a total divergence, zero for our purposes: